 Year 7 students begin the Autumn Term a day earlier than other students to allow time for them to settle in.

-Students spend most of the first day with their Form Tutor getting organised with lockers and logins as well as practising reading their timetable etc. However, there will be lessons in the afternoon so students need to bring appropriate equipment and their PE kit.
+Students spend most of the first day with their Form Tutor getting organised with lockers and logins as well as practising reading their timetable etc. There will be lessons in the afternoon so students need to bring appropriate equipment and their PE kit.

 Parents will be sent ParentMail login details in the first week, therefore students will need to bring money to school if they wish to purchase lunch in the first few days.

-Most clubs begin in the first 2-3 weeks.
+Most clubs begin in the first 2-3 weeks of the Autumn Term.

 A list of clubs will be sent out to all parents in the second week of the Autumn Term.
 An updated copy will also be published on our website.